stepanataccolade/docsv2/sources/ci_troubleshoot.md

   - Errors
     - common2|_cleanRunYml|callerId:!xxxxxxxxx prjectId: yyyyy
 ```
-Reason: The language configured in the `shippable.yml` file should have the correct syntax in order to be recognized
+Reason: The language configured in the `shippable.yml` file should have the correct syntax in order to be recognized.
+You will also get this error if you have enabled a project in the 'Infra' tab instead of the 'CI' tab.
+Infra projects are meant for terraform deployments and do not allow languages to be specified in the YML.

 **How to avoid:** Ensure the correct syntax is used when specifying a language in the `shippable.yml`.
 All supported langagues and configuration syntax is [available here](ci_configure/#specifying-language-and-runtime).

+If you have indeed enabled the project through the 'Infra' tab instead of the 'CI' tab, then go to the 'Settings' page for your project, under the 'Options' tab, click the 'Delete' button.
+Go to the CI tab and enable the project from there and run your build.

 ---